Lisa Salters: Broadcasting career

 Salters joined ESPN as a general assignment reporter in March 2000.
 She serves as sideline reporter and co-producer for Monday Night Football and the lead sideline reporter for ESPN's coverage of the NBA on ABC.

-In addition, Salters is one of the featured correspondents on ESPN's newsmagazine show, E:60, which debuted October 2007.
+Salters is also one of the featured correspondents on ESPN's newsmagazine show, E:60, which debuted October 2007.
 In 2008, she was nominated for a Sports Emmy Award for the story "Ray Of Hope".

-At ESPN, Salters’ reports have been regularly featured on the award-winning “Outside the Lines” series.
+At ESPN, Salters' reports have been regularly featured on the award-winning "Outside the Lines" series.
 She led the network's comprehensive coverage of the murder conspiracy trial of Carolina Panthers wide receiver Rae Carruth in December 2000 through January 2001.
-Additionally, Salters was ESPN's reporter at the 2002 FIFA World Cup in South Korea and Japan, where she broke the news on the U.S. National Team's starting lineup a day before its first match in against Portugal.
+Salters was also ESPN's reporter at the 2002 FIFA World Cup in South Korea and Japan, where she broke the news on the U.S. National Team's starting lineup a day before its first match in against Portugal.
 Salters reported from the 2004 Olympic Games in Athens, Greece and hosted ESPN's coverage of the 2006 Winter Olympics Games in Torino, Italy.

-In 2006, she served as the lead sideline reporter for ABC's coverage of the NBA on ABC and worked the 2006 NBA Finals on television as that season she filled in for Michele Tafoya who was on maternity leave.
+In 2006, Salters served as the lead sideline reporter for ABC's coverage of the NBA on ABC and worked the 2006 NBA Finals on television as that season she filled in for Michele Tafoya who was on maternity leave.
 Salters returned to her role as its secondary sideline reporter the following year as Tafoya returned to her old role.
-In 2007, she worked the 2007 NBA Finals on radio.
-In 2009, she was back to being its lead sideline reporter whenever Doris Burke wasn't there.
+In 2007, Salters worked the 2007 NBA Finals on radio.
+In 2009, she was back to being its lead sideline reporter whenever Doris Burke was not there.